 - That it is essential in all advocacy advertisements that the identity of the advertiser is clear.

 As referendum campaigns are by their nature temporary they have far less incentive to abide by instructions to withdraw adverts or avoid repeating claims.
-If there is no long-term, the long-term sanctions are less of a deterrent.
 However, it is worth remembering that the benefits of becoming the designated campaign on one side of the issue are substantial.
 For the EU referendum designated campaigns received:

-Given how much public money is spent distributing the arguments of the campaign, it seems reasonable to require (as Alan Renwick suggests88) that this funding be conditional on abiding by a code of conduct that creates some protections for the electorate.
+Given how much public money is spent distributing the arguments of the campaign, it seems reasonable to require (as suggested by Renwick) that this funding be conditional on abiding by a code of conduct that creates some protections for the electorate.100

-What I've proposed is far from a solution to lying in politics - in fact it might seem hopelessly inadequate in comparison to the problem.
-We need to be careful with the idea that structural approaches can "fix" political culture.
+This is far from a solution to 'lying' in politics.
 These rules have not magically created truthful environments when implemented, simply created opportunities for redress in a wider set of circumstances.
-But just because deceit has always been a problem in democracy does not mean we have to accept the extent of it - even a single malicious incorrect statement removed from play improves the quality of the election.
-"We can make elections slightly better" isn't a fantastic rallying cry.
-But we can, and we should.
+But just because deceit has always been a problem in democracy does not mean we have to accept the extent of it.

-The title image is made up of election leaflets for the 2015 General Election submitted to electionleaflets.org and the mosaic image was created with AndreaMosiac.
+The title image is made up of election leaflets submitted to electionleaflets.org and a US Geological Survey image the mosaic image was created with AndreaMosiac.

-The most recent example is the loss of Ohio's prohibitions on false statements20 on first amendment grounds in Susan B. Anthony List, et al. v.
+The most recent example is the loss of Ohio's prohibitions on false statements26 on first amendment grounds in Susan B. Anthony List, et al. v.
 Ohio Elections Commission.

-There seems to be a possible exception to this in judicial elections - as candidates will also be members of a Bar Association and so bound by its code of conduct, which may include restrictions on false statements.21Return
+There seems to be a possible exception to this in judicial elections.
+Candidates will also be members of a Bar Association and so bound by its code of conduct, which may include restrictions on false statements.27Return

-The full finding is no longer avaliable online, reproduced below:
+The full finding is no longer available online, reproduced below:

 Basis of complaint